Mission & Vision

 Lyrical Adventure · Romantic Elegy · The End of an Era

 "We are not gone.
 We are here still, in the wind, in the water, in the story.
-Honour us, and you will never be alone."— The Morrígan, The Final Prophecy
+Honour us."

 294 productions in Dublin alone in 2025.
 The industry barely breaks for Christmas.
 Studio space is at near-capacity during peak periods.
 Ireland has become the default choice for international productions seeking a stable, skilled, English-speaking base in Europe.